Caleb-o/esolang/notes.md

 }
 ```

+### Capture
+Captures should be allowed to be returned, but illegal as a parameter.
+Since there are no operations valid on a capture, a new keyword "unpack" should be implemented which consumes the capture and pushes all its values to the stack.
+We can also add arithmetic support for them, which can construct new captures by adding them together.

 ### Top-level code
 If we simply ran the VM top to bottom, we would run into procedures and run their code, which is not desired.
 One solution is, we capture all top-level code and insert it all at the bottom and set the ip to the start of the top-level code.